 For the Respondent, Messrs.
 Bamwine and Walubiri of Kwesigabo, Bamwine and Walubiri & Co.
-Advocates, lodged the Respondent's written submissions on ground 1 of appeal.
-It is the Respondent's submission that whereas Respondent filed a suit against Mohammed Magid Bagalaaliwo and Ronald Muwenda Mutebi whose name was later withdrawn on the initiative of the Respondent, it was counsel for Mr. Bagalaaliwo with the consent of counsel for the subsequent 2nd and 3rd Defendants who insisted that they be joined.
+Advocates, lodged the Respondent's On ground 1 of appeal. written submissions Ιt Respondent's submission that whereas Respondent filed a suit against Mohammed Magid Bagalaaliwo and Ronald Muwenda Mutebi whose name was later withdrawn on the initiative of Respondent, it was counsel for Mr. Bagalaaliwo with the consent counsel for the subsequent 2nd and 3rd Defendants insisted that they be joined.
 After an order to join the two parties as co- defendants, it was counsel for the Appellant who proceeded to submit on the grounds of objection.
-Counsel for the other two defendants concurred with Mr. Sekandi's submissions on the objection.
+Counsel for other two defendants concurred with Mr. Sekandi's the submissions on the objection.